 In the case of Level 2 compliance, a business that has suffered a data breach or successful cyber attack may be requested to undergo an on-site PCI audit or compose and submit an annual report.

-A Self-Assessment Questionnaire (SAQ) and How to Deal with It
+A Self-Assessment Questionnaire (SAQ) & How to Deal with It

 So far, the Payment Card Industry Security Standards Council has introduced 9 types of SAQ.
+The types of devices and systems used for card-not-present transactions determine which SAQ applies to a merchant.
 Each of these SAQ types comprises 12 sections, each devoted to one of the 12 PCI DSS requirements.
-In turn, each of these 12 sections contain 6 control objectives.
+In turn, each of these 12 sections contains 6 control objectives.

 How to Approach a Self-Assessment Questionnaire

-To begin the SAQ completion process, merchants first need to pick the SAQ type that is intended for, and corresponds to the nature of their business as a merchant, for example, SAQ A or SAQ C. Next, they need to obtain the required forms from the website of the PCI Security Standards Council.
+To begin the SAQ completion process, merchants first need to select the SAQ type that is appropriate to the nature of their business, for example, SAQ A or SAQ C. Next, they need to obtain the required forms from the PCI Security Standards Council website.

 As the next step, it makes sense to first get familiar with the requirements your SAQ contains and collect or additionally obtain any relevant evidence of compliance with these requirements.
 Such evidence can be diverse: security policies, descriptions of the implemented security procedures, network diagrams, penetration test results, and any other relevant document assets.